 Under IFRS, receivables and other assets are recorded at cost less any irrecoverable amounts and are an approximation of the fair value of these assets.
-Accordingly, there are no differences between Solvency II and IFRS.
+Accordingly, there are no differences between Solvency II and IFRS, other than those attributable to timing.